All Episodes

 No, I think he's making a point.

-And what I did in this book that had not been done was to go out and to comprehensively
+And what I did in this book that had not been done was to go out and to comprehensively bring the information that was available both from the scientific community and from the academic community, and then down, collecting stories from people mainly in the Pamlico Sound and the rivers that feed that to get from them.

 And I'm getting a much more complete picture.

-and all of that adds up to a much more informed and alarming picture.
+And all of that adds up to a much more informed and alarming picture.

-Alright, you said there was a letter sent to Vice President Gore by 110 doctors in North
+You said there was a letter sent to Vice President Gore by 110 doctors in North Carolina, which essentially said what?

 Well, I'm looking at it right now.